-b) Three actions are defined in MTASuppliedInfo: relayed, rerouted, and recipientReassignment as shown in table 7.26.
+b) Three actions are defined in MTASuppliedInfo: relayed, rerouted, and recipientReassignment as shown in figure 7.10.
 The recipientReassignment action is not supported in these agreements.
 The ability to generate it is not required, and if it is present on an incoming message, the action field will be ignored.